The Tonight Show Starring Johnny Carson: Joan Rivers

 In September 1983, Joan Rivers was designated Carson's permanent guest host, a role she had been essentially filling for the previous year.
 In 1986, after years as a guest and 190 total appearances as guest host, she left the program for her own show on the then-new Fox Network.
 According to Carson, Rivers never personally informed him of the existence of her show.
 Rivers, on the other hand, disagreed.
 Nevertheless, Rivers' new show was quickly canceled, and she never again appeared on The Tonight Show with Carson.
 Nor did she appear on The Tonight Show with Jay Leno, a ban maintained by Leno out of respect for Carson.
 She also never appeared during Conan O'Brien's seven-month run.
 After Carson's death in 2005, Rivers told CNN that Carson never forgave her for leaving, and never spoke to her again, even after she wrote him a note following the accidental death of Carson's son Ricky in June 1991.
-On February 17, 2014, Rivers returned to the Tonight Show as part of a skit in which numerous celebrities paid new host, Jimmy Fallon, after having lost the bet that he would never become the host of the program.
+On February 17, 2014, Rivers returned to the Tonight Show as part of a skit in which numerous celebrities paid new host Jimmy Fallon, after having lost the bet that he would never become the host of the program.
 Rivers appeared for a full-length interview segment on March 27, 2014.

-The program of July 26, 1984, with guest host Joan Rivers, was the first MTS stereo broadcast in U.S. television history, though not the first television broadcast with stereophonic sound.
+The program of July 26, 1984, with guest host Joan Rivers, was the first MTS stereo broadcast in American television history, though not the first television broadcast with stereophonic sound.
 Only NBC's flagship local station in New York City, WNBC, had stereo broadcast capability at that time.
 NBC transmitted The Tonight Show in stereo sporadically through 1984 and on a regular basis beginning in 1985.